k1kolev/info/features/ui-ux-features/tiles.md

 Finding strictly what we need - now, fast - is another.

 And the more fast-paced our business environment is, the more the importance of quick and suitable access to data becomes.

-Sometimes, we just do not have the time to navigate back and forth to the same data, time and again.
+Having to navigate back and forth to the same data, time and again, is a problem instantly solved in @@name.

 In the heat of the moment,